 Although the Thames Barrier has reduced the risk, the phrase "When the lions drink, London's in danger" is still true.
 If the water reaches the lions' mouths, the Thames is at danger level and the tube system and all Thames tunnels would be closed.

-continue along the riverfront to Waterloo bridge, passing the Festival Pier on your left.
+continue along the riverfront to Waterloo bridge, passing the Festival Pier and South Bank Centre.

 The South Bank Centre

 The South Bank Centre (opposite Festival Pier) was built between 1951 and 1976 by the London County Council for the Festival of Britain in an attempt to revitalise the area.
 It comprises a number of buildings linked by overhead walkways.